KxSystems/docs/docs/ref/hopen.md

 ---
-title: Connect and disconnect files and processes | Reference | KDB-X and q documentation
+title: Connect and disconnect files and processes | Reference | kdb+ and q documentation
 description: hopen and hclose are q keywords for connecting and disconnecting files and processes.
 author: KX Systems, Inc., a subsidiary of KX Software Limited
 ---